zakuArbor/proxyAuth/doc/week03/Arslan_Log_Week3.md

 * https://raspberrypi.stackexchange.com/questions/41776/failed-to-connect-to-sdp-server-on-ffffff000000-no-such-file-or-directory

 ## TODO
-* We have to used the bluetooth adaptor since Virtual machine doesn't scan the bluetooth hardware from the machine.
+* We have to used the Bluetooth adaptor since Virtual machine doesn't scan the Bluetooth hardware from the machine.
-*

 ---

 ## BLUETOOTH
 ### SETUP
-* We will be using the bluez for bluetooth in vitual box.
-Install the bluetooth library `sudo apt install bluez`
+* We will be using the Bluez for Bluetooth in Virtual Box.
+Install the Bluetooth library `sudo apt install bluez`
 `sudo apt-get install libbluetooth-dev`
-* Verify if bluez detects the bluetooth adaptor
+* Verify if Bluez detects the Bluetooth adaptor
 ```
 $ hciconfig
 hci0:	Type: Primary  Bus: USB